data-edu/rviews_blog_series/2-post.md

 ## *fin*

-This post was an effort to step back from what we did to write our book to reflect on what we meant by writing an open book and to attempt to situate what we did (and what others have done) in broader conversations about OSS, open science, and OER.
+This post was an effort to step back from what we did to write our book to reflect on what we meant by open-source authorship and to attempt to situate what we did (and what others have done) in broader conversations about OSS, open science, and OER.
 In this open mode, we invite others to revise or remix these ideas to advance other, new forms of authorship of